TariqHajeer/AL-Bayan-Sample/README.md

-# **Tatweerak Guide Task (Web Api Project)**
+# **Storeak Demo API (Web Api Project)**

-In this task, you will develop a set of REST APIs capable of reading a JSON data deployed on a server and returning information by using a collection of simple HTTP requests using postman.
+In this demo, you will see a set of REST APIs capable of reading a JSON data deployed on a server and returning information by using a collection of simple HTTP requests using postman.

 # **Nuget Package Requirement:**